amitaifrey/os1-tests/Readme.md

    them plainly.
   * Of course the framework supports standard regex matching.
 The sky is the limit!
+* Additionally, the framework supports comparing regex groups in multiple lines.
+This can help make sure you get the same output in different calls by the same test.
+For example, in order to make sure that the pid stays the same, you can write: `smash> smash pid is (?P
+   <pid>\d+)` in the *.exp file every time you run `showpid`.
+The
+    framework will make sure that the regex group `pid` always has the same value.
 * This framework also relies on setting up the /tmp/smash_test directory as we expect it, with random files for copying and checking.
 * You can comment the input files by starting the line with `#`